Mix Q-learning for Lane Changing: A Collaborative Decision-Making Method in Multi-Agent Deep Reinforcement Learning: Performance evaluation

-(2)Comparing the "MQLC" row in Table \ref{table5} with the "DQN", "Double DQN" and "D3QN" rows, it can be observed that MQLC achieves the best performance among the reinforcement learning methods.
-In the "Normal" and "Dense" traffic scenarios, MQLC achieves the highest average episode length, the highest speed, and the optimal reward.
-However, in the 'Sparse' scenario, all models show similar performance and MQLC's performance is not significantly better than the other models.
+(2) Comparing the ``MQLC" row in Table \ref{table5} with the ``DQN", ``Double DQN" and ``D3QN" rows, it can be observed that MQLC achieves the best performance among the reinforcement learning methods.
+In the ``Normal" and ``Dense" traffic scenarios, MQLC achieves the highest average episode length, the highest speed, and the optimal reward. \re{For instance, MQLC outperforms D3QN by $5.6\%$ and $30.5\%$ in terms of ``Reward" in the ``Normal" and ``Dense" traffic scenarios.} However, in the ``Sparse" scenario, all models show similar performance and MQLC's performance is not \re{evidently} better than the other models.
 This is because MQLC's primary innovation lies in the coordination between multiple intelligent agents.
 When there are relatively few agents, MQLC does not show a clear advantage.
 However, as the number of agents increases, MQLC can optimise the overall traffic flow by using additional feature extraction and coordinated decision making, balancing individual and global interests, and thus achieving optimisation of the overall traffic flow.

-(3) Comparing the "MQLC" row with the "QCOMBO" row shows that MQLC consistently outperforms QCOMBO in various scenarios.
-This is because QCOMBO only considers bringing individual network estimates closer to the global network during training, but continues to use individual decisions during actual decision making, and is unable to overcome the limitations of information acquisition and decision coordination.
+(3) Comparing the ``MQLC" row with the ``QCOMBO" row shows that MQLC outperforms QCOMBO in various scenarios \re{in general}. \re{In terms of ``Length" which evaluates the safety, MQLC outperforms QCOMBO by $35.2\%$, $19.6\%$ and $11.8\%$ in the ``Sparse", ``Normal" and ``Dense" traffic scenarios.} This is because QCOMBO only considers bringing individual network estimates closer to the global network during training, but continues to use individual decisions during actual decision making, and is unable to overcome the limitations of information acquisition and decision coordination.
 In contrast, MQLC fully exploits the advantages of CVIS, uses state information to understand the overall traffic situation, and effectively coordinates during decision making by using individual agents to support global decision making.
 As a result, MQLC achieves significantly better lane-changing decision performance than QCOMBO.